Collective responsibility to keep our community safe

 - Be respectful of the preferences of those you live with

 - Let us know if you have any health conditions that may require additional arrangements, by contacting the Disability Advisory Service (DAS)

-- Speak to a member of staff (for example, your Module Convenor, SDTL or Support Centre) if you do not feel the arrangements in place are suitable to protect your health (there will be a process for you to report more formal concerns about behaviour, if required, which will be published by the start of term)
+- Speak to a member of staff (for example, your Module Convenor, SDTL or Support Centre) if you do not feel the arrangements in place are suitable to protect your health.
+If you would like to report more formal concerns about behaviour please email firstname.lastname@example.org.

 - Report any safety incidents to us using our online form.

 Parties are not permitted in HallsHosting or attending a party in Halls is not permitted in line with of our normal regulations.
 While England is subject to COVID-19 related restrictions, it is even more important that you do not hold gatherings in halls at this time.
 If you break the rules you can be fined by the police.

 Campus Security and ID